keboola/connection-docs/overview/index.md

 After the transformation has been executed successfully, only tables and files defined in the [output mapping](/manipulation/transformations/#output-mapping) are brought back to Storage.

-### Sandbox
-A [sandbox](/manipulation/transformations/sandbox/) is a safe environment in which you can explore, analyze and experiment with copies of selected Storage data.
-It also allows you to test, troubleshoot and develop transformations without affecting your data in Storage.

 ## External Environment Schema

 KBC is a fully cloud environment heavily relaying on Amazon Services.
 The following chart shows the overview